 Maintaining a balanced portfolio Delivering an attractive mix of income yield and capital growth for our shareholders.
 Investing in a diversified portfolio in developed markets, with a focus on the UK and Europe.

-20 Investments 17% Largest single investment in the portfolio by value

-Disciplined approach to new investment

-Focusing selectively on investments that are value enhancing to the Company's portfolio and with returns consistent with our objectives.

-New investment in the year

-New platform investment, lonisos

-Managing the portfolio intensively Driving value from our portfolio through our engaged asset management approach.
+20 Investments 17% Largest single investment in the portfolio by value Disciplined approach to new investment Focusing selectively on investments that are value enhancing to the Company's portfolio and with returns consistent with our objectives. £186m New investment in the year 1 New platform investment, Ionisos Managing the portfolio intensively Driving value from our portfolio through our engaged asset management approach.
 Delivering growth through platform investments.

-Total portfolio return in the year

-Bolt-on acquisitions by our platform investments in

-Maintaining an efficient balance sheet Minimising return dilution to shareholders from holding excessive cash, while retaining a good level of liquidity for future investment. £418m the year
+13.1% Total portfolio return in the year 2 Bolt-on acquisitions by our platform investments in the year Maintaining an efficient balance sheet Minimising return dilution to shareholders from holding excessive cash, while retaining a good level of liquidity for future investment. £418m Cash balances £718m Total liquidity Sustainability a key driver of performance Ensuring that our investment decision and asset management approach considers both the risks and opportunities presented by sustainability.
+993MW Installed renewable energy capacity 5 Independent Chair and non- executive Board appointments

-Cash balances

-Sustainability a key driver of performance

-Ensuring that our investment decision and asset management approach considers both the risks and opportunities presented by sustainability.

-993MW

-Installed renewable energy capacity

-Independent Chair and non-executive Board appointments